 - UNG – group start

 - UNE – group end

 As well as transmission format, the EDIFACT standard also defines delivery requirements.
 EDIFACT provides set guidelines, for example, concerning the exact structure of specific message exchanges, which might themselves contain several individual EDIFACT files.

-For a more detailed look at the structure of an EDIFACT file, see our blog post on this topic here.
+For a more detailed look at the structure of an EDIFACT file, see our blog post “EDI Standards Overview – Structure of an EDIFACT File” on this topic.